-The Center for Academic Achievement provides a skill-based program directed toward helping students achieve their greatest potential and become independent learners.
-This is an individualized model of service appropriate for students whose learning styles require one-on-one or small-group attention.
-The program offers academic support services, provided by experienced teachers with specialized training, that goes beyond the extra help available in the academic program.
+The Center for Academic Achievement provides individualized service for students who require one-on-one or small-group attention.
+The program goes beyond the extra help available in the academic program.

 The Center’s sessions are scheduled throughout the academic day as part of the student’s daily schedule.
 CAA is not a study hall, but school assignments and projects often provide the focus and starting point for skill development and confidence building.
 Whether a student just needs some extra support with study skills, wants to improve his/her writing skills, or has a diagnosed learning challenge, the CAA provides the academic supports necessary to assist students in meeting their personal goals and the goals of the Tilton curriculum.

 Student enrollment in the CAA is based on the recommendation of parents, teachers, advisors, the Academic Dean, the Admissions Committee and the Director of The Center for Academic Achievement.

 The CAA is staffed with highly qualified faculty to help students learn about their own individual strengths and challenges, as well as to help students develop a plan to set goals, improve skills and habits, and become better self advocates.
 CAA teachers help students develop skills in such areas as time management, organization, listening, note taking, reading comprehension, writing, and test skill strategies.
 In addition to these skills, the mathematics tutors offer minimal remediation in basic math skills.
 CAA teachers strive to encourage students to become independent thinkers and advocates for their education.